Pitfall II: Lost Caverns: Retrospective

-Skyler Miller of AllGame awarded the game 4 1/2 stars out of 5, stating that the game was not as innovative as the original game, but that it expanded upon the original to create one of the system's most accomplished games.
+Modern critics have continued to praise Pitfall II: Lost Caverns.
+Skyler Miller of AllGame awarded it 4 1/2 stars out of 5, stating that the game was not as innovative as the original game, but that it expanded upon the original to create one of the system's most accomplished games.
 Miller specifically praised the graphics and music.
-Brett Weiss included the game in his book The 100 Greatest Console Video Games, 1977-1987 (2014) stating the game was even better than Pitfall! and noting that it offered a variety of fresh features.
+Brett Weiss included the game in his book The 100 Greatest Console Video Games, 1977-1987 (2014), writing that the game was better than Pitfall! and that it offered a variety of fresh features.

-John Harris of Game Developer said that the game was not quite as fun to play in 2007 as it was when it was first developed, but declared it to be one of the most advanced games for the Atari 2600, comparing its gameplay to the later Nintendo game Metroid (1986).
+John Harris of Game Developer said that Pitfall II was not quite as fun to play in 2007 as it was when it was first developed, but declared it to be one of the most advanced games for the Atari 2600, comparing its gameplay to the later Nintendo game Metroid (1986).
 Harris noted innovative elements such as being among the first games to include a checkpoint system.
-Writing for USgamer, Jeremy Parish echoed the Metroid comparison, stating that Pitfall II was the turning point in platform games.
-Parish said it led to games within the genre to have exploring, stating that "In the style of non-linear platformers to come, such as Metroid, there was no such thing as death by falling; dropping into a pit simply led Harry to another screen, and a vast underground lake lined the bottom of the game world.
+Writing for USgamer, Jeremy Parish echoed the Metroid comparison, stating that Pitfall II was a turning point in platform games.
+Parish said it led to games within the genre to have exploration, stating that "In the style of non-linear platformers to come, such as Metroid, there was no such thing as death by falling; dropping into a pit simply led Harry to another screen, and a vast underground lake lined the bottom of the game world.
 In many ways, it was a game years ahead of its time."

 In their list of the top 25 Atari 2600 games, Stuart Hunt and Darran Jones of Retro Gamer magazine listed Pitfall II: Lost Caverns in the number one spot.
 The two wrote that the game was far more ambitious than the original and that it was "as playable today as it ever was."
 In the same publication, Mat Allen included the game along with Kaboom!
 (1981), River Raid (1982), Ghostbusters (1984), Little Computer People (1985) and Alter Ego (1986), as one of the best games from Activision's classic period.